 Get in touch and share your AR ideas

 As mentioned, we are only just getting started with AR so if you have ideas for how AR can be applied in our industry to improve operational efficiency or performance, we’d love to hear from you.
 In the meantime, if you want to know more about Ciena’s AR strategy and tools, please do get in touch.

-This is Robin’s third post in a series about services, don’t miss his other posts: ‘How you can accelerate and de-risk your network modernisation with Lifecycle Management’ and ‘Sell more, save more, and spend more wisely with Ciena Services’.
+This is the third post in a series about services, don’t miss the other posts: ‘How you can accelerate and de-risk your network modernisation with Lifecycle Management’ and ‘Sell more, save more, and spend more wisely with Ciena Services’.